How to take the ultimate trip to Muscat, Oman’s enchanting capital

 - {{.}} {{/amenities.health}}

-A 20-minute drive from the Old Town, in the bay of Bandar Jissah, Jumeirah Muscat Bay combines a peaceful beachfront location with plentiful holiday perks – including three swimming pools, a kids’ club , plus five bars and restaurants.
+Around a 20-minute drive from the Old Town, in the bay of Bandar Jissah, Jumeirah Muscat Bay combines a peaceful beachfront location with plentiful holiday perks – including three swimming pools, a kids’ club, plus five bars and restaurants.
 Activities range from SUP yoga to hiking trips in the Hajar mountains.

 Rooms available from{{#price}}{{price}}per night{{/price}}{{^price}}Check availability for dates and prices{{/price}}